leochanj105/hindsight-lumos/docs/testing.md

 This integration test runs the real Go agent and displays simple throughput numbers.
 It also prints whenever a trace is triggered using Hindsight's `trigger` API.
 You will see RPC errors, as the test attempts to connect to an RPC server that isn't running.

+**Prerequisites:** For this test, you must `sudo make install` to ensure the Hindsight configs have been installed, otherwise you may see config errors.

 The tests require two terminals.
 Note: terminal 1 must be run before terminal 2.

 **Terminal 1:**